Cohen-Or/cohen-or.github.io/README.md

 # Or Cohen

 I am a quantitative finance researcher and portfolio manager.
+I hold an MBA with a major in Finance (Magna Cum Laude) from [EDHEC Busniess School](https://www.edhec.edu/en) and a BA in Economics from the [University of Haifa](https://www.haifa.ac.il/?lang=en).

 My key area of interest is the application of machine learning and neural networks in systematic trading and dynamic asset allocation.